FairpoolDEX/contracts/Market-Crash-Protection.md

 1. You click "Buy".
 1. Metamask asks you to sign & send the transaction for buying protection tokens.
 1. You click "Send".
-1. Once the transaction is confirmed, you will own the protection tokens & you can use them to receive compensation if the price of the [base token](#base-token) crashes.
+1. Once the transaction is confirmed, you will own the protection tokens & you can use them to [receive compensation](#how-to-receive-compensation) if the price of the [base token](#base-token) crashes.

+### How to receive compensation

+1. You open the Shield Finance web application.
+1. You click "Get compensation".
+1. App shows you the list of [base tokens](#base-token) that you can get compensation for.
+    1. App shows you only those tokens that are stored on the currently selected address.
+If you used a different address when you bought the protection tokens, please change the currently selected address in your wallet.
+    1. App shows whether the [market price](#market-price) is below the [guaranteed price](#guaranteed-price).
+Technically, you can sell into [MCP contract](#market-crash-protection-contract) at any point in time (even if the market price is above the guaranteed price), but it makes economic sense to sell into [MCP contract](#market-crash-protection-contract) only if the market price is below the guaranteed price.
+1. You choose the token that you want to sell.
+1. You choose the amount of tokens that you want to sell.
+1. You click "Sell".
+1. Metamask asks you to sign & send the transaction for selling base tokens.
+1. You click "Send".
+1. Once the transaction is confirmed, you will see a notification that you will receive the compensation after the [expiration date](#expiration-date) of the contract.
+This restriction is necessary to implement [Super-Yield](#super-yield).

 ## Guides for liquidity providers